KjRodgers32/KjRodgers32/README.md

 # A Little About Me:

 Hi all! 👋 My name is Kevin and I currently work as a Data Analyst.
-I enjoy programming and want to transition into Data Engineering or Back-End Engineering.
+I enjoy programming and want to transition into Back-End Engineering.
 I specialize in automating tasks and developing applications in Python.
 I also like to pull data that I find interesting into a database and display it in either some web app via an API or just a data visualization using a BI tool.

 # Current "Big" Project